-But in the studies that have been done, the results are promising.
+But in the studies that have been done, there are promising results for athletes who use CBD.
 Plus, there has been zero evidence that CBD could reduce performance or cause any type of harm.
 So, if you’re worried about CBD tanking your next marathon time or making you lose your next match, you can let that worry go.

-On the flipside, there also hasn’t been clear-cut evidence that CBD enhances athletic ability directly.
+On the flip side, there also hasn’t been clear-cut evidence that CBD enhances athletic ability directly.
 It’s no miracle supplement that’s going to turn you into an unbeatable machine.
-(Only practice can do that.)
+That is something only practice can do.

 However, what CBD can do is pretty amazing for athletes:

 - CBD has been known to suppress inflammation throughout the body, which means it can help overworked muscles recover faster.

 - CBD has also been known to reduce pain, so it’s a natural alternative to NSAIDs (like aspirin or ibuprofen) for those with mild injuries or sore muscles.

 - CBD may help with concussion symptoms after a particularly hard hit on the field (research is still ongoing).

 - CBD’s calming properties can help athletes “come down” after a stressful or charged game, so that they can get some sleep.

 - Similarly, CBD can help athletes cope with the pressures of competition, because it’s known to help alleviate anxiety and stress.

 Is CBD for athletes allowed?